Learning Horn Envelopes via Queries from Large Language Models: Learning from Neural Networks

 Regarding the \textbf{third obstacle}, it is unlikely that a Boolean function defined by a neural network (suitably binarized) defines exactly a Horn formula.
 This is because neural networks tend not to be \emph{rule-like} while a Horn formula is exactly a set of rules.
 This motivates studying the problem of learning Horn envelopes of arbitrary Boolean functions.
 However, we see that we can neither use the deterministic algorithm by Dechter and Pearl~\cite{DECHTER1992237} nor the probabilistic one by Kearns, Selman, and Kautz~\cite{KAUTZ1995129} because both assume access to a complete description of the positive examples (or its so-called ``characteristic models'' \cite{KAUTZ1995129}, whose intersection-closure is the set of all positive examples) which is an unrealistic assumption.

-While Corollary~\ref{cor:polyifpolynonHorn} may seem like a weak statement, it is of great practical interest.
-This is because real-world data tends to be \emph{sparse}~\cite{Borchmann_2020}.
-That is, $|\Vsf|$ tends to be big while $|\varphi|$ tends to be small (so that identifying the rules is like looking for a needle in a haystack), from which follows that the number of non-Horn example $\closure(\mod(\varphi))\setminus\mod(\varphi)$ tends to be small as well as it depends only on $|\varphi|$.
-In other words, the number of non-Horn examples tends to be exponentially smaller than the total number of examples $2^{|\Vsf|}$ \cite{Borchmann_2020}.
-When $|\Vsf|$ becomes larger and larger, it becomes more and more likely that the number of non-Horn examples is only polynomial in $|\env(\varphi)|$ and $|\Vsf|$.
+While Corollary~\ref{cor:polyifpolynonHorn} may seem like a weak statement, it is of practical interest.
+This is because real-world data tends to be \emph{sparse}.
+That is, $|\Vsf|$ tends to be big while $|\varphi|$ tends to be small~\cite{Borchmann_2020}.
 Similar remarks are made in footnote 4 of \cite{KAUTZ1995129}.
 We quote the following passage from \cite{DECHTER1992237} (adapted to fit our notation, where $M$ is a set of models): \begin{quote} ``If $\closure(M)$ is substantially larger than $M$, we know that any Horn approximation is bound to be very poor.
 It is only when $|\closure(M)\setminus M|$ is a fraction of $|M|$ that Horn formulas can offer a reasonable approximation to $M$, and it is precisely in those cases that we can find a tightest Horn approximation in reasonable time.
 This suggest a strategy of focusing the development of Horn approximations in only those cases that can benefit from such approximations.'' \end{quote}

 In the next section we present our experimental results using a modified version of Angluin's algorithm for learning Horn formulas where queries are converted into natural language and posed to language models.